 This recipe could be quick and easy, or take a little longer with home made versions… it’s totally up to you.
-We made home made caramel, and custard, and whipped cream but you could also pick up some pre-made caramel sauce, vanilla pudding, and canned whipped cream for a quicker version that would also be really delicious.
+We made homemade caramel sauce, and custard, and whipped cream but you could also pick up some pre-made caramel sauce, vanilla pudding, and canned whipped cream or cool whip for a quicker version that would also be really delicious.

-I love this dessert for fall, and any apple lovers you know are sure to love it as well.
-It’s perfect for when apples are at their best.
+I love this dessert for fall, and any cinnamon apple lovers you know are sure to love it as well.
+This caramel apple trifle recipe is perfect for when apples are at their best this time of year.
 Fall is also fair season where I live.
 So a caramel apple trifle seems like the perfect fall dessert for more reasons than one.
 The apple filling is pretty easy to put together, and makes the house smell amazing!
 The apples are the star of this dessert, but the combination of cake, and creamy custard, and rich caramel, and a sprinkling of crunchy pecans is a pretty amazing combination.

 I picked up all the ingredients at Giant Tiger.
 Look for their Giant Value products for great price, and great quality.

 - 1 14 oz can sweetened condensed milk

 For the Apples

 - 1 tsp cinnamon